X

 Here are two example prepayment scenarios and outcomes from prepaying an ARM.

-For example, if you took a 1-year ARM for $100,000 at an interest rate of 3%, your [monthly mortgage payment] would be $421.60 per month; at the end of the year, you would still owe $97,912.24 in principal.
-Let's say that your new interest rate for the coming year rises to 5%, with a remaining term of 29 years.
-Your payment would rise to $533.48 per month.
+For example, if you took a 1-year ARM for $100,000 at an interest rate of 3%, your monthly mortgage principal and interest payment would be $421.60 per month; at the end of the year, the loan would have a $97,912.remaining principal balance.
+Let's say that your new interest rate for the coming year rises to 5%, and there is a remaining term of 29 years.
+With this new interest rate, loans balance and remaining term, the loan's payment would rise to $533.48 per month.

 Because your payments for the next year are calculated on a single outstanding balance, you'll want to make your prepayment just before that rate and remaining-term "reset" is done.
 Otherwise, you might have to wait an entire year or more until the beneficial effects kick in, and you'll have paid interest during that time instead of avoiding it entirely.